 Alterna Savings uses derivative financial instruments such as swaps in its management of interest rate exposure and foreign currency forward agreements to manage its foreign exchange risk.
 Derivative financial instruments are not used for trading or speculative purposes but rather as economic hedges, some of which qualify for hedge accounting.
-Alterna Savings applies hedge accounting for derivative financial instruments that meet the criteria specified in IAS 39, "Financial Instruments: Recognition and Measurement".
+Alterna Savings applies hedge accounting for derivative financial instruments that meet the criteria specified in IAS 39.
 When hedge accounting is not applied, the change in the fair value of the derivative financial instrument is recognized in income.
 This includes instruments used for economic hedging purposes that do not meet the requirements for hedge accounting.

 Where hedge accounting can be applied, a hedge relationship is designated and formally documented at its inception, outlining the particular risk management objective and strategy, the specific asset, liability or cash flow being hedged, as well as how hedge effectiveness will be assessed.
 The assessment of the effectiveness of the derivatives that are used in hedging transactions in offsetting changes in cash flows of the hedged items both at the hedge inception and on an ongoing basis must be documented.
-Ineffectiveness results to the extent that the cumulative change in the fair value of the hedged item.
+Ineffectiveness results to the extent that the cumulative change in the fair value of the hedging derivative differs from the cumulative change in the fair value of expected future cash flows of the hedged item.
 Effectiveness requires a high correlation of changes in cash flows.
 The amount of ineffectiveness, provided that it is not to the extent to disqualify the entire hedge from hedge accounting, is recognized immediately in income.